scorixear/swapster/README.md

 While the timer is running, several errors can occure.
 Most commonly because a process could not be found anymore or Swapster couldn't bring it to the front.
 If an error occurs, an error message will be displayed giving you a solution hint on how to resolve the issue.
-The currently running timer will also be displayed.
+The currently running timer will also be disabled.
 After clicking "OK" the application is ready to be started again.

 ![Main View showing an error message](Pictures/MainView_Error.png)